ModelOriented/shapviz/README.md

 ![](man/figures/README-dep2D.png)

-This is especially interesting for geographic components in a model.
+This is especially interesting for geographic components in a model, see corresponding vignette.

 ### Interactions